rpmoore/language_ideas/README.md

 * Built in reference counting for heap allocated memory (not sure that I want to have to implement garbage collection)
 * Escape analysis similar to Go for memory allocations, i.e. does a memory structure need reference counting or not?
 Go uses this to figure out if something should be heap allocated or stack allocated.
 * Strongly typed
+  * Been looking at Dependently typed langauges, and there are some interesting ideas, but I'm currently unsure how to apply those ideas to a non-functional language.
+  * One interesting thing I noticed when looking at defining methods in functional languages.
+You can at compile time determine which methods should be invoked by looking at the type information.
+This probably is not a performance improvement, since you can do the same with method overloading in imperitive languages, but it did make for a very concise declaration.
 * Generics
 * val and var syntax for variable declarations
 * Type inference